 Collaboration + Partnering Opportunities

 Over the years Studio Home has worked with brands such as iRobot NZ/AU, Fuji Film NZ, Dulux NZ, Etsy AU, Jetstar, Jucy, Seagate, The Arts Foundation, Farmers, Glassons, Ezibuy and Chaos and Harmony to name a few.
 On top of this, in 2015 I launched my own collaboration project named TEAM.WORK, which has seen the production of joint products with Trestle Union, Mushama and Me, Radical Yes!, ALAS and New Lands.

 I am always keen to discuss new ideas, writing opportunities, joint ventures and partnerships so please don’t hesitate to contact me here.

 Behind the Keyboard

 I’m Julia Atkinson-Dunn.
-I live in Christchurch, New Zealand with my husban; T in an old blue villa with great bones.
+I live in Christchurch, New Zealand with my husband; T in an old blue villa with great bones.
 The brilliant work done by the owners before us means we are plodding through the fun bit of repainting, decorating and making changes when we can afford it, to make the place our own.
 What’s more, the beautifully set up vegie and garden beds guilt tripped me into making use of them and I find myself in the midst of a full blown (VERY unexpected!) gardening obsession!

 Family and friends time at bachs, lakes and ski fields are the tops!
 Boats, rivers, wines in late afternoon light, South Island high country, old buildings and homes, new buildings and homes, peoples homes in general ….. are all things that spin my wheels.
 I love Art MORE than I love a healthy bank account (and yes this has proven to be a problem!) and have even started playing around with my own.
-I love to write but definitely don’t read enough!
+I love to write, read and over the last year, focus both those loves into the pursuit of gardening knowledge!

 At the moment I am really enjoying getting stuck into the careers of my clients with who I act as a Social and Strategy Sidekick.
 Small business and “one man bands” are my favourites and who I can contribute to best.